 Once complete these facilities will be operated by Rossendale Leisure Trust and the borrowing costs will be matched against savings in the support grant payable to the Trust.
-Until these facilities are operational, interest payments will be capitalised.
+Until these facilities are operational, interest payments on this loan will be capitalised in full.
 In 2010/2011 the capitalised cost of this borrowing was £213k (£nil in 2009/2010).
+Interest income of £85k was attributed to the temporary investments supported by these additional resources during 2010/2011 and this income was contributed towards the funding of the project.